panwarnaveen9/View-Module-for-Cartaro-GSOC2014/Code-Week-#6.md

 ***

-**Aim** - Implement the spatial relationship filter functions for the module.
+**Aim** - Implement the PostGIS spatial filter functions for the module.

 **Things, I have done this week**